 How long do porcelain veneers last?

-- We first discuss how long veneers can be expected to last, based on the findings of research studies.
-We also include in this section statistical rankings showing what kinds of things tend to go wrong, thus causing the need for replacement.
+We also include in this section a list of things that tend to go wrong, thus causing the need for veneer replacement.

 FYI: If you’re currently experiencing an emergency, visit this page: What to do if you’ve had a veneer come off or break.